 However, if gaps appear due to an oversized labial frenum, a minor surgery is required before the application of braces.
 Otherwise, the gaps will recur after the removal of the appliance.
 This surgical procedure is called a ‘frenectomy’ and it involves the removal of the frenum, which is the excess soft tissue or gum flesh.

-Call us at 6834 0877 or schedule an appointment if you are concerned about diastema and wish to correct it.
+Call us to book an appointment with Dr Teodora Kent at 6834 0877 or schedule an appointment if you are concerned about diastema and wish to correct it.
 Our dentists will evaluate and determine the best possible treatment for you or your child.